ManuelFte/Ubuntu-server-as-remote-PC/README.md

 ## Description

-Turns a VPS into a basic remote PC.
-Essentially an automated version of [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-vnc-on-ubuntu-16-04), with several changes:
+Turns a VPS into a basic remote PC appropriate for downloading and streaming media at high speed.
+Essentially an automated version of [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-vnc-on-ubuntu-16-04), with multilple changes:

 * LXDE instead of Xfce
-* Chromium ~~(because who uses Firefox nowadays)~~
+* Google Chrome ~~(because who uses Firefox nowadays)~~
 * OpenDNS
-* youtube-dl (:smirk:)
+* youtube-dl

-**It is meant for my personal tests and not for general usage**, but it can work for other cases as is or with simple modifications.
-Tested on a droplet with Ubuntu 16.04 on DigitalOcean, should run as well on most VPS with that system.
+* jDownloader (downloads script, doesn't install)
+* Nginx

+Tested on Ubuntu 16.04 on DigitalOcean and Google Cloud.

 ## Usage